yoeran/e-missions.nl/src/custom-data/topics/en/cloud-storage.md

       compression, file type selection, website design and application design."
     todo: Optimize applications for cloud storage (for companies mainly)
 body_addendum_text: >-
-  **Did you know the amount of datacenters across the globe as explored in the last 10 years?**
+  **Did you know the amount of datacenters across the globe has exploded in the last 10 years?**